 - Location within semi-rural or rural areas for potential replicability

-A team composed of MOH, TC, and CDC staff members visited the proposed sites and met with MOH and NGO personnel, local volunteers, and people living with HIV/AIDS (PLHA) at each site.
+A team composed of MOH, UCSF (funded by AIHA) and CDC staff members visited the proposed sites and met with MOH and NGO personnel, local volunteers, and people living with HIV/AIDS (PLHIV) at each site.
 The team, site staff members, and local volunteers agreed that prevention interventions targeting HIV-infected individuals were very much needed, and they requested assistance from the TC to initiate those efforts.

 This initiative is based on the strategies developed under the CDC's Advancing HIV Prevention initiative and informed by recent epidemiological trends in HIV and research studies about behavioral and medical aspects of HIV transmission.

-In Mozambique, most prevention interventions currently target persons who are either HIV negative or unaware of their HIV status.
+In Mozambique in 2006, most prevention interventions targeted persons who were either HIV negative or unaware of their HIV status.
 The goal of such interventions is to prevent individuals from becoming infected and to encourage HIV testing.
 The content of primary prevention interventions is generally informational (e.g., how HIV is transmitted, and how transmission risks can be reduced), motivational (e.g., why it is important to reduce HIV risk), and skills-based (e.g., how to negotiate risk reduction with a sex partner).
 Although MOH program staff and NGO partners in Mozambique have gained experience over the years in HIV/AIDS service implementation and expansion, and in the development of informational and motivational interventions, experience with skills-based interventions as well as monitoring and evaluation of behavior change interventions is still limited.

 - Make HIV testing a routine part of medical care whenever and wherever patients go for care.